SoftUni-Internal/interactive-content/EN/06-JQPL-And-Auto-Mapping-Objects/02-Data-Transfer-Objects.md

 # Entity Usage

-If our app is a really simple one and we communicate with a database and we need the full information of an entity, it's fine if we communicate without a DTO but directly with the entity, otherwise, we accomplish nothing but replication of the object entity.
+If we have a simple application and interact with a database to obtain an entity's information, we can communicate without a DTO but directly with the entity.

+Otherwise, we replicate the object entity.

-Here is a scheme of how the normal communication with the database in a Web Application happens.
+Here is a scheme of a typical database interaction in a web application happens.

 [image assetsSrc="Spring-Data-AutoMapping-Objects.png" /]

-One more benefit of DTOs is that they bring the information we need.
+Another benefit of DTOs is that they convey the information we need.

-For instance, if we need information about our DB entity **Person** like his **name and age**, but also information which is in another table connected with foreign key about his **address city**.
+For instance, we may need information about a **Person** entity, like their **name and age**, but we also want to obtain their **address** in another table connected with a foreign key.

-Our DTO can combine the information and ask for it, which we will receive with a single query and return in a single object instead of two.
+Our DTO can combine the information and demand it using a single query and returning all data a single object.

 [/slide]